-''' allFitnessEffects(rT = NULL, epistasis = NULL, orderEffects = NULL, noIntGenes = NULL, geneToModule = NULL, drvNames = NULL, genotFitness = NULL, keepInput = TRUE, frequencyDependentBirth = FALSE, frequencyDependentDeath = FALSE, frequencyDependentFitness, frequencyType = NA, deathSpec = FALSE) '''

-rT A restriction table that is an extended version of a poset (see poset).
+A restriction table that is an extended version of a poset (see poset ).
 A restriction table is a data frame where each row shows one edge between a parent and a child.
-A restriction table contains exactly these columns, in this order: parent The identifiers of the parent nodes, in a parent-child relationship.
-There must be at least on entry with the name "Root". child The identifiers of the child nodes. s A numeric vector with the fitness effect that applies if the relationship is sat- isfied. sh A numeric vector with the fitness effect that applies if the relationship is not satisfied.
-This provides a way of explicitly modeling deviatons from the restrictions in the graph, and is discussed in Diaz-Uriarte, 2015. typeDep The type of dependency.
-Three possible types of relationship exist: AND, monotonic, or CMPN Like in the CBN model, all parent nodes must be present for a relationship to be satisfied.
-Specify it as "AND" or "MN" or "monotone".
-OR, semimonotonic, or DMPN A single parent node is enough for a relationship to be satisfied.
-Specify it as "OR" or "SM" or "semimonotone".
-XOR or XMPN Exactly one parent node must be mutated for a relation- ship to be satisfied.
+A restriction table contains exactly these columns, in this order:

+parent The identifiers of the parent nodes, in a parent-child relationship.
+There must be at least on entry with the name "Root".

+child The identifiers of the child nodes.

+- s A numeric vector with the fitness effect that applies if the relationship is satisfied. - sh A numeric vector with the fitness effect that applies if the relationship is not satisfied.
+This provides a way of explicitly modeling deviatons from the restrictions in the graph, and is discussed in Diaz-Uriarte, 2015.

+typeDep The type of dependency.
+Three possible types of relationship exist:

+- AND, monotonic, or CMPN Like in the CBN model, all parent nodes must be present for a relationship to be satisfied.
+Specify it as "AND" or "MN" or "monotone". - OR, semimonotonic, or DMPN A single parent node is enough for a relationship to be satisfied.
+Specify it as "OR" or "SM" or "semimonotone". - XOR or XMPN Exactly one parent node must be mutated for a relationship to be satisfied.
 Specify it as "XOR" or "xmpn" or "XMPN".

 In addition, for the nodes that depend only on the root node, you can use "-" or "-" if you want (though using any of the other three would have the same effects if a node that connects to root only connects to root).
-This paramenter is not used if frequencyDependentBirth is TRUE. epistasis A named numeric vector.
-The names identify the relationship, and the numeric value is the fitness (or mutator) effect.
-For the names, each of the genes or modules involved is separated by a ":".
-A negative sign denotes the absence of that term.
-This paramenter is not used if frequencyDependentBirth is TRUE. orderEffects A named numeric vector, as for epistasis.
-A ">" separates the names of the genes of modules of a relationship, so that " $U > Z$ " means that the relationship is satisfied when mutation U has happened before mutation Z.

-This paramenter is not used if frequencyDependentBirth is TRUE.
+This parameter is not used if frequency Dependent Birth is TRUE.